Planning your day

 If you ask the land train guard, the train will stop at the Visitor Centre (it's a drop-off only, no pick ups from the Visitor Centre) for you.
 Of course if the weather is nice, we fully recommend staying all day and incorporating a relaxing break on the beach.

-Allow an hour at the visitor centre to explore its beautiful garden, exhibition and to chat with our friendly volunteers about what's happening on the wildlife cameras at the moment.
+Allow an hour at the visitor centre to explore the beautiful garden, exhibition and to chat with our friendly volunteers about what's happening on the wildlife cameras at the moment.
 Before leaving, browse our lovely gift shop for the perfect souvenir or present to take home!

 Bringing a group?
 You might like to check out our ‘Information for schools’ page.
 Even if you’re not with a school, there are lots of tips on how to get the best from the reserve when there are lots of you together.